Active learning for data streams: a survey: Real-world applications and challenges

 When applying online active learning strategies to real-world problems, there are several potential issues to consider, including:

 \begin{itemize} \item \textit{Algorithm scalability. }Online active learning algorithms need to be efficient and scalable to handle large datasets and high-velocity data streams.
 As the amount of data grows, the computational demands of active learning can become prohibitive, making it difficult to deploy in practice.
 The time required to make the sampling decision needs to be lower than the feed rate of the process being analyzed.
 If the algorithm is too slow, it may require a buffer, which reduces the benefits of online active learning. \item \textit{Labeling quality. }Most online active learning strategies rely heavily on the quality of labeled data, which can be challenging to ensure in real-world scenarios.
 Human annotators may make errors, introduce biases, or interpret labeling instructions differently.
-For this reason, in real-life situations, it may be necessary to consider oracle imperfections like in the knowledge distillation case \citep{Baykal2022,Manjah}.
+For this reason, in real-life situations, it may be necessary to consider oracle imperfections like in the knowledge distillation case \citep{Baykal2022}.
 Another difficult aspect related to labeling quality is the delay or latency, which has been described in Section \ref{subsubsec:oal}. \item \textit{Data drift. }In real-world settings, data distributions may shift over time, making it challenging for models to adapt and continue providing accurate predictions.
 Changes in the data distribution may also affect the quality of the labeled data, as the criteria for selecting informative instances may become less effective.
 Methods from Sections \ref{subsec:drifting} and \ref{subsec:evolving} should be used when dynamic and ever-changing behaviors are expected. \item \textit{Model interpretability. }Besides simply asking for the most informative instances from a modeling perspective, it might be useful to provide additional information on why a particular instance is beneficial for improving the performance of the current model.
 In fields like healthcare and manufacturing this might help practitioners to improve their understanding of the underlying problem. \item \textit{Evaluation. }When developing active learning methods from a research perspective, the different query strategies are evaluated assuming the ground-truth labels to be available for a held-out test set, or for the data stream being analyzed.
-However, in real life, the key motivation behind active learning is label scarcity and thus it might be difficult to thoroughly assess the effectiveness of the deployed sampling strategy. \end{itemize}
+However, in real life, the key motivation behind active learning is label scarcity and thus it might be difficult to thoroughly assess the effectiveness of the deployed sampling strategy. \item \textit{Human-computer interaction. }In the context of active learning for data streams, the synergy between human labelers and computer systems plays a pivotal role in the labeling process.
+While the majority of online active learning methods focus on querying the most informative data points in real-time, we can distinguish between two distinct labeling scenarios: \begin{enumerate} \item \textit{Real-time annotation. } In most of the presented works, it is assumed that labels are immediately available when a data point is queried from the stream.
+This immediate access to true labels enables an optimized active learning routine, as the model can be promptly updated and can recommend exploration of new regions based on up-to-date information.
+However, this approach poses some implementation challenges that need to be addressed with the use of advanced data annotation tools \citep{feuz2013real}. \item \textit{Postponed annotation. } There are cases where we must allow for a delay between data querying and labeling.
+For instance, methods that consider verification latency \citep{Castellani2022,Pham2022} take into account the possibility of delayed labels.
+This is particularly relevant in situations where a physical quality inspection or medical treatment must occur before the label is revealed.
+Another example is in the training of deep neural networks, where real-time sampling from a data stream is necessary due to memory constraints \citep{Manjah}, but the labeling and model update phase may occur when a batch is collected, following a batch-mode active learning strategy \citep{Ren2022}. \end{enumerate} \end{itemize}